About

 Maryland only

-Keystone Pathways accepts engagements only in Montgomery, Prince George’s, and Howard counties.
-The local focus allows for in-person observation when the business is customer-facing, and it keeps engagements meaningfully within reach.
+Keystone Pathways takes engagements only in Montgomery, Prince George’s, and Howard counties.
+Staying local allows for in-person observation when the business is customer-facing, and keeps engagements within real reach.

 National

+The other five ventures operate nationally.
 Lessons with Mr. B serves teachers and homeschoolers across the United States.
 Clarity Now will be available in the Apple App Store.
 The Reading Sessions publishes on YouTube.
-Build Something Good is live at buildsomethinggood.com and works at home, in homeschool co-ops, and in classroom settings.
+Build Something Good is live at buildsomethinggood.com and works at home, in homeschool co-ops, or in classrooms.
+Foundations + AI is live at foundationsplusai.com, serving middle and high schoolers nationally.

 Have a project, partnership, or question?